By Andrew Buckner

 Rating: ***1/2 out of *****.

-Regardless, Romanek makes for a largely engaging focal point.
+Correspondingly, Romanek makes for an intriguing focal point.
 Likewise, the mid-section arrangements which concern the relationship between Stan and his wife, Lisa, are gripping.
 They are as potent as the myriad interviews from experts glimpsed in the last act.
-This is despite the fact that the latter often feels as if there is often too much emphasis on swaying viewers towards Romanek’s credibility.
-A similarly manipulative sensation is found in the brief “Prologue”.
-Such is situated at the commencement of the account.
+This is despite the fact that the latter component often feels as if there is too much emphasis on swaying viewers towards Romanek’s credibility.
+A similarly manipulative sensation is found in the brief “Prologue” situated at the commencement of the account.

 Yet, the formerly addressed climactic conversations emit a refreshingly cerebral and alternately cryptic tone.
 Such makes these suspicious impressions easy to overlook.
 These profound inquiries complement the labor immeasurably.
 This is as these discussions turn to questions of the past, present and future of mankind itself.

 From a technical standpoint, Jon Sumple provides all-around skillful work.
-This encapsulates the various roles he engages in on this project.
-This is director, co-writer (with Jack Roth), co-producer (with Roth and Jamie Sernoff), cinematographer and editor.
+This encapsulates his roles as director, co-writer (with Jack Roth), co-producer (with Roth and Jamie Sernoff), cinematographer and editor.
 Correspondingly, Anton Patzer’s intense, hypnotic original music and Patrick Lomantini’s superb visual effects enhance the quality of the effort immensely.
-In turn, the lingering impact of this illuminating, if curious, presentation is both haunting and harrowing.
+In turn, the lingering impact of this illuminating presentation is both haunting and harrowing.
 Such results in a flawed, but worthwhile, production.
-It is one which fellow fans of supposedly true alien abduction tales will assuredly want to seek out for themselves.
-You can do so now on DVD, Blu-ray and video on demand.
+It is one which fellow fans of true alien abduction tales will want to seek out for themselves.
+You can do so now on DVD, Blu-ray, Netflix and Video on Demand.

 (UNRATED).
 Contains adult themes and situations.

 Production Company: j3Films.